-- 1. revocation or cancellation of grant decisions, revocation of approved funding or recovery of funding which has already been spent; - 2. a ban on entering the university; - 3. enforcement and, where appropriate, execution of the right to recover possessions from the person concerned, in particular with regard to stolen materials, documents or data; - 4. claims for abatement or removal or injunctive relief under copyright law, personal rights, patent law and competition law; - 5. damage claims on the part of the University of Oldenburg or third parties in the event of personal damage, material damage or any other violations of legal interests; - 6. disqualification of examination results.
+- 1. Revocation or cancellation of grant decisions, revocation of approved funding or recovery of funding which has already been spent - 2.
+A ban on entering the University - enforcement and, where appropriate, execution of the right to recover possessions against the person concerned, in particular with regard to stolen materials, documents or data; - 4.
+Claims for abatement or removal or injunctive relief arising from copyright law, personal rights, patent law and competition law - 5. damage claims on the part of the University of Oldenburg or third parties in the event of personal damage, material damage or any other violation of rights; - 6.
+Disqualification of examination results

-27 Criminal and administrative actions
+Section 27 Criminal actions and administrative offences

-- (1) Criminal and administrative actions in the event of academic misconduct are applicable if there is sufficient evidence (initial suspicion) that a criminal act has taken place in accordance with the Criminal Code (StGB), the Administrative Offences Act (OWiG) or other laws. - (2) The following, inter alia, constitute criminal offences in the event of academic misconduct: - 1.
-Infringement of personal and private life: - Section 202 of the German Criminal Code (StGB): Violation of the secrecy of correspondence; - Section 202a of the German Criminal Code (StGB): Data espionage; - Section 203 of the German Criminal Code (StGB): Doctor-patient confidentiality; - Section 204 of the German Criminal Code (StGB): Exploitation of another person's secrets. - 2.
+(1) Criminal and administrative actions in the event of academic misconduct are applicable if there is sufficient evidence (initial suspicion) that a criminal act has taken place in accordance with the Criminal Code (StGB), the Administrative Offences Act (OWiG) or other laws.

+(2) The following, inter alia, constitute criminal offences in the event of academic misconduct:

+- 1. Infringement of personal and private life - Section 202 of the German Criminal Code (StGB): Violation of the secrecy of correspondence; - Section 202a of the German Criminal Code (StGB): Data espionage; - Section 203 of the German Criminal Code (StGB): Patient confidentiality; - Section 204 of the German Criminal Code (StGB): Exploitation of another person's secrets. - 2.
 Forgery: - Section 267 of the German Criminal Code (StGB): Forgery; - Section 268 of the German Criminal Code (StGB): Falsification of technical records; - Section 274 of the German Criminal Code (StGB): Suppression of documents. - 3.
 Modifying data: - Section 303a of the German Criminal Code (StGB): Modifying data. - 4.
 Copyright infringement: - Section 106 of the Copyright Law (UrhG): Unauthorised use of copyrighted works. - 5.
-False declarations under oath: - Section 156 of the German Criminal Code (StGB).
+False declarations under oath: - Section 156 of the German Criminal Code (StGB). - 6.
+Non-observance of specific legal requirements.

-- 6. Non-observance of specific legal requirements3. - (3) The President will, as a matter of duty, examine whether there are sufficient factual grounds to constitute a criminal act or administrative offence, and whether to report the offence or press charges.
+(3) The President shall, as a matter of duty, examine whether there are sufficient factual grounds to constitute a criminal act or administrative offence, and whether to report the offence and/or press charges.

-28 Retracting scientific publications
+Section 28 Retracting scientific publications

 If the academic misconduct concerns false information or an infringement of intellectual property or involvement in such misconduct, the author in question must issue a retraction, at least for the affected parts of the publication.
 If the work in question is still unpublished, the author in question must retract their paper or contribution to the paper in good time.
-The author or co-authors responsible for the falsified publication are obliged to report to the competent body or committee within a reasonable time, particularly regarding the retraction of the publication or work concerned.
+The author or co-authors responsible for the falsified publication are obliged to report to the competent body or committee within a reasonable time, particularly regarding the revocation of the publication concerned or the withdrawal of the work.